vecnas/jiant/README.md

 How it works
 ------------

+Always call bindUi on Document.ready event, for example as first line in document ready function.

 Views and templates are bound to HTML elements with id equal to prefix + name.
 Controls inside of view or template are bound to classes inside of according element.
 So you can refer to same element using different controls: